-“The green is the colour of the Republic,” he explained.
-“The orange symbolises the Protestants and the white represents the hope for a lasting peace between the two cultures in Ireland.
+“Green is the colour of the Republic,” he explained.
+“Orange symbolises the Protestants and white represents the hope for a lasting peace between the two cultures in Ireland.
 This is the birthplace of modern Ireland”

 When Kilmainham first opened its doors in 1796 as the county gaol for Dublin, it was conceived as a new reform prison, advocating and fostering reform through a harsh regime of discipline and fear.